Sutton Veny, St Leonards Church

 Brixton Deverill, St Michael's Church - 3.2 miles (Historic Church)

-Nearest Accommodation to Sutton Veny, St Leonards Church:
+Nearest Holiday Cottages to Sutton Veny, St Leonards Church: